doscsy12/ADI_projects/README.md

 ## Projects in Aboitiz

 Projects:
-1. Fraud detection using graph analytics
+1. Fraud detection using graph analytics (AML)